Suite 3, Ground Floor, The Gateway,

 Restore your inner body clock for mood, performance and injury prevention

-The functioning of our bodies is like a beautiful symphony of cellular processes orchestrated through our circadian rhythm.
+Our bodies function like a beautiful symphony of cellular processes orchestrated by this rhythm.
 Memory consolidation, tissue development/repair, hormone production and digestion all ebbs and flows with the rhythm of our internal clocks.
 Working with our individual flow can allow us to optimize these processes and enhance performance on stage.

 The best time to prepare for sleep is when we wake up.
-Your eyes have sensors which respond to sunlight and tune in your body clock for the day.
-Exposure to sunlight first thing when you wake up has been shown to help regulate several of your body functions, as well as enhance mood and aid in a good night sleep.
+Firstly, your eyes have sensors which respond to sunlight and tune in your body clock for the day.
+Infact, exposure to sunlight first thing when you wake up has been shown to help regulate several of your body functions, as well as enhance mood and aid in a good night sleep.
 Towards the end of the day, as the sun goes down, so should your light exposure.
-Reducing bright light exposure (particularly blue light), will help melatonin production (sleep hormone) and ease you into a lovely night sleep.
+Reducing bright light exposure (particularly blue light), will help melatonin production (sleep hormone) and consequently ease you into a lovely night sleep.

 Repetition, routine and regularity produce results.
-For example, if you eat at regular meal times your body will start to predict when food is coming and start preparing your digestive system which has a positive effect on your metabolism and absorption of nutrients.
+For instance, eating at regular meal times helps your body anticipate food and start preparing your digestive system, which positively affects metabolism and nutrient absorption.

 There are several challenges faced by performers and people in the entertainment industry.